How to Clear Clogged Drains

 If the same drain clogs several times, chances are you have dirty drainpipes, a partial obstruction in the pipe or a poorly designed drain system.
 After you restore the flow, try the simplest long-term solution first.

-For clogs located deeper in the system, you may need a heavier-duty snake.
+- For clogs located deeper in the system, you may need a heavier-duty snake.
 Or you may need to call in a licensed plumber.
+Don’t forget to check out these tips for preventing clogged drains.

 Required Tools for this Project